rails/rails/guides/source/action_view_overview.md

 In the above examples, `render` takes 2 options: `partial` and `locals`.
-But if these are the only options you need to use, you can skip the keys, `partial` and `locals` and specify the values only.
+But if these are the only options you need to use, you can skip the keys, `partial` and `locals`, and specify the values only.

 For example, instead of: